Investor RelationsCorporate Governance

-- makes recommendations to the Board on Risk Appetite Statement (RAS) for CRCT Group;
+- makes recommendations to the Board on the Risk Appetite Statement (RAS) for CRCT Group;

-- assesses the adequacy and effectiveness of the risk management and internal controls systems established by the Manager to manage risks;
+- assesses the adequacy and effectiveness of the risk management and internal controls system established by the Manager to manage risks;

-- makes the necessary recommendations to the Board such that an opinion relating to the adequacy and effectiveness of the risk management and internal controls systems can be made by the Board in the annual report of CRCT in accordance with the Listing Manual and the Code; and
+- makes the necessary recommendations to the Board such that an opinion regarding the adequacy and effectiveness of the risk management and internal controls system can be made by the Board in the annual report of CRCT in accordance with the Listing Manual and the Code; and

 - considers and advises on risk matters referred to it by Management or the Board including reviewing and reporting to the Board on any material breaches of the RAS, any material non-compliance with the approved framework and policies and the adequacy of any proposed action.

 The Manager adopts an Enterprise Risk Management (ERM) Framework which sets out the required environmental and organisational components for managing risk in an integrated, systematic and consistent manner.
 The ERM Framework and related policies are reviewed annually.